sendwithus/competencies/roles/engineering-internal-application-developer.md

 - Aggregating data from systems such as Salesforce, internal MySQL databases, Drift, Google Analytics, Intercom, Zendesk, Chargify, Airtable and others.

-- Wrting bots that help people find information from within slack.
+- Writing bots that help people find information from within slack.

+- Building reports with the goal of developing business insights.

 This is a role where you have to wear a lot of hats to make meaningful progresss.